wizhaoredhat/marvell-octeon-10-tools/pxe_boot_rhel.md

   ^v=Move Highlight       <Enter>=Select Entry
 ```

 Move to the `Boot Manager` and press `<ENTER>`.
-Then move through the menu until you hit and interface with the MAC address `80AA9988776A` and the UEFI PXEv4 option.
+Then move through the menu until you hit an interface with the MAC address `80AA9988776A` and the UEFI PXEv4 option.

 ```bash
 /------------------------------------------------------------------------------\